SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Materials and Methodology

-\textbf{Stage three - Prompts generation:} The subtracted layer was filtered using two threshold values to erase small depressions.
-The threshold values were: depth \textless{2} (non-metric value) or area \textless{50} pixels.
-The subtracted rasters that were then unpatchified after filtering, reproduced a mosaic of closed depressions.
-Both raster layers, the RGB orthomosaic and the closed depression map, were then patchified again.
-Closed depressions in each patch were used to generate bounding boxes, in the next step to be used as SAM input along with corresponding RGB data.
+\textbf{Stage Three – Prompts Generation:} The subtracted layer was filtered using two threshold values to remove small depressions.
+The threshold values were: depth \textless 2.
+Closed depressions in each patch were used to generate primary bounding boxes.
+On each bounding box, we applied coordinate-wise bounding box jittering (CWBJ), randomly moving each corner independently by 10 px.
+These jittered boxes were used as SAM inputs along with the corresponding RGB data.

-\textbf{Stage four - Segment Anything Model (SAM):} RGB patches were processed by SAM, using the corresponding prompt box extracted from the depression layer (Stage 2).
-Masks were generated for each bounding box separately, and then all image predictions were combined.
-If more than one object appeared in a single image, predictions were combined by selecting pixels with highest foreground probability.
-The final evaluation has resulted in a referenced GIS layer of soil sinkholes.
+\textbf{Stage Four – Segment Anything Model (SAM):} RGB patches were processed by SAM using the corresponding series of prompt boxes extracted from the initial depression layer (Stage 2).
+Masks were generated for each bounding box separately, and then all predictions were combined.
+If more than a single object appeared in a single image, predictions were merged by selecting pixels with the highest foreground probability.